ChuckManBro/ChuckManBro/README.md

 ### 👋 Hello!
 I'm Chuck.

-I'm an aspiring Front End Developer, just getting my feet wet in the wonderful world of coding!
+I'm a Front End Developer, just getting started in the wonderful world of coding!

 Find me on LinkedIn:
 https://www.linkedin.com/in/chuckmanbro/